sivann/kafkatop/README.md

 ## 2. Peak-to-Average Ratio (PAR) / Imbalance Ratio

 The Peak-to-Average Ratio is the most important metric for **capacity planning and immediate alerting**.
 It measures the load on the single busiest partition compared to the ideal average.
+It only considers the 'worse case' partition, and does not provide overall topic health.

 ### Formula
 $$PAR = \frac{\text{Load}_{\max}}{\mu}$$